Bloquons tout

-Bloquons tout (English: "Block everything" or Let's block everything) is a protest movement in France that emerged on social media in May 2025.
+Bloquons tout (/fr/; English: "Block everything" or Let's block everything) was a protest movement in France that emerged on social media in May 2025.
 The movement called for a general strike and nationwide "shutdown" on 10 September 2025, to oppose the austerity measures proposed by the government of Prime Minister François Bayrou.
 Ring roads in Bordeaux, and other Northern French cities like Rennes, Nantes, Caen and in Paris were blocked.
 The second action was in combination with a strike announced by main French trade unions on 18 September 2025.
 On October 2, 2025, the third wave of protests took place.

 Causes

 The direct cause was the 2026 budget plan of François Bayrou, which contained various proposed measures to reduce public spending.
 Moreover, the perceived democratic deficits of the Macron presidency were an important factor, as François Bayrou was the seventh prime minister of Macron's alliance, despite increased discontent and the results of the 2024 legislative elections.